sanskrit-lexicon/ApteES/README.md

 To facilitate corrections to this digitization, a subsidiary version has been created on the Wikisource web-site.
 This repository may also contain programs and procedures developed to coordinate the Wikisource version and the Cologne version.
+> Work on the Wikisource version was suspended in 2014.
+  On Cologne server, see directory scans/AEScan/2014/wikisource/.

 ## ae_saninvert
 (Oct 2016)
 This is an approach to finding spelling errors in the Sanskrit words of